Smart City Initiatives

 Moments of Life

 Parents and caregivers of young children can use this single platform to access integrated information about services in a timely way to gain personalized support at central moments in their lives.
 The platform provides information including how to register the birth of their child and ways to apply for a monetary bonus, which parents are entitled to following the birth of their child.
-Parents can also find out how to locate preschools nearby and how to access the immunization records of their child.
+Parents can also find out how to locate preschools nearby and how to access the immunization records of their children.

 Smart Nation Sensor Platform